bevyengine/bevy/.github/ISSUE_TEMPLATE/usability.md

 assignees: ''
 ---

-## What inconsistency, frustration or unpleasant surprise did you encounter?
+## What tripped you up?

+Was something inconsistent, surprising or frustrating?
-Try to be as clear as you can.
+Try to provide specific examples if you can.
+These could be code snippets, screenshots, a link to a bad error message in our source code, etc.

-If this is part of a broader problem, include a specific example but feel free to point out other areas where this needs to be fixed.
+If this is part of a broader problem, feel free to point out other areas where this needs to be fixed.

-If you have relevant code snippets or screenshots to help others reproduce the problem, put them here.

-## How can we make this better?
+## What would help you next time?

-What would an ideal solution look like?
+What would your ideal solution look like?
 Talk about your dream API, the error messages you wish you had, or that one method you desperately need.

-## [Optional] Implementation strategy
+## \[Optional\] Implementation strategy

 If you know how to fix this, link to the relevant section of the code and describe how it should be changed.